danielheeee/notion-take-home/README.md

 Thus, flexibility and extensibility for storing additional data types was prioritized over pure speed/memory.

 A faster (in constant time) and more memory efficient approach to calculate average ratings and number of favorite were considered, for example, iterating through each book rating and calculating properties as numbers without explicitly storing each user's unique rating in a map.
 This avoid an aditional iteration cycle through each book to calculate average rating and number of favorites, and does not require the use of the book rating's map described above.

+## getRatingsToUpdateOrAddPromises

+This function returns a list of promises to either update existing book ratings or add new ones to a Notion database.

+This function iterates over a list of book ratings, checks if each book is already present in existing ratings, and then decides whether to update the existing entry or add a new one based on the presence of the book.
+It uses the book title property of each rating as the key for this comparison.

+## getRatingsToDeletePromises

+Thie fuctions returns a list of promises for deleting book ratings that are not present in the new ratings.

+This function compares the titles of books in the new ratings against the existing ratings.
+If a book title from the existing ratings is not found in the new ratings, a promise to delete that book rating is added to the list.

 ## Not included